-No. The system is designed to use total RNA as input. rRNA depletion or poly(A) enrichment are not necessary. rRNA, as well as other transcript types, can be targeted for depletion using the InDA-C technology embedded in the workflow.
+No. The system is designed to use total RNA as input. rRNA depletion or poly(A) enrichment are not necessary. rRNA, as well as other transcript types, can be targeted for depletion using the AnyDeplete (formerly known as InDA-C) technology embedded in the workflow.

 How much total RNA do I need for library generation?

 We recommend 10-100 ng high quality RNA, 100-250 ng degraded or FFPE RNA, or 100-500 ng whole blood RNA as input into the kit.
 Please refer to section III.A of the User Guide for a discussion of RNA input requirements.

 Can contaminating genomic DNA interfere with the Ovation Universal RNA-Seq System performance?